paulternate/cf-venafi-automation/docs/README.md

 A polite reminder to Delete ALL of your Stacks after this workshop is complete.

-**IMPORTANT** please do not delete any Stacks which you were not responsible for creating.
+**IMPORTANT** please only delete Stacks which you were personally responsible for creating as a part of this workshop.

 - Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home
 - **Carefully** enter your personalized identifier in the "Filter by stack name" field, and hit "Enter".
-  If you completed the workshop, you should locate **THREE** Stacks.
+- If you completed the workshop, you should locate **THREE** Stacks.
+  Confirm that you recognize all the resulting Stacks as ones you created.
 - Select **each** of your Stacks one at a time and click the **"Delete"** button.
   The order of deletion is not important and you needn't wait for any operation to complete before commencing the next.

 ## Appendices
 * [101.
 Appendix - CloudFormation from AWS CLI](101-cloudformation-from-aws-cli/README.md)